spheronFdn/sdk/packages/browser-upload/README.md

     - `bucketId` - the id of the bucket.
     - `protocolLink` - the protocol link of the upload.
     - `dynamicLinks` - domains that you have setup for your bucket.
 When you upload new data to the same bucket, the domains will point to the new uploaded data.
+    - `cid` - the CID of the uploaded data.
+Only exists for IPFS and Filecoin protocols.

 ## Access Token